 I think the overall look is a little underwhelming, and I do wish it had volume buttons, at least on the back.
 Instead, you must use Google’s app on your phone to adjust the volume, which isn’t the most ideal situation for me.
 Sometimes manual controls are more convenient.
 At any rate, it’s a great option for Google Chromecast, and delivers high-quality sound at a justifiable price.

 The last alternative is the Riva Festival, and I intentionally saved it for last.
 It is undoubtedly an extremely high-quality product, but as you would expect, it’s pretty darn expensive.
-Since I doubt most people want to spend a whopping $500 on a speaker, I wouldn’t rank this as the best speaker owing to its impracticality, but I would rate it as the highest quality.
+Since I doubt most people want to spend a whopping amount of dollars on a speaker, I wouldn’t rank this as the best speaker owing to its impracticality, but I would rate it as the highest quality.

 And oh man, it comes loaded with features too.
 Naturally, Chromecast functionality is already built in, but it also comes with other connectivity methods including Wi-Fi, Bluetooth, Spotify Connect, DLNA, and AirPlay.
 Basically, it will connect to just about anything, and it delivers gorgeous sound quality with 24-bit 192kHz high definition audio.